Clemapfel/jluna/docs/installation.md

 hello julia
 ```

-`State::initialize()` may fail, if this is the case, head to [troublshooting](#troubleshooting).
-Otherwise, we are done and can now start developing our own application with the aid of julia and `jluna`.
+`State::initialize()` may fail.
+If this is the case, head to [troubleshooting](#troubleshooting).
+Otherwise, congratulations!
+We are done and can now start developing our own application with the aid of julia and `jluna`.

 ## Troubleshooting